 Protection of the sea levy

-The levy is calculated at 11.25 cents per net ton per quarter, with a minimum of $10 per quarter.
-Any vessel of 24 metres or more in length and with 10 tonne or more of oil on board at any time during a calendar quarter must pay the Protection of the Sea Levy for that quarter.
+The levy is calculated at 11.25 cents per net ton per quarter, with a minimum of A$10 per quarter.
 The levy is reviewed annually.

-The levy is used to fund the National Plan for Maritime Environmental Emergencies including clean-up costs which cannot be attributed to a known polluter.
-Details of expenditure can be found in the National Plan Annual Reports.
+The levy funds the National Plan for Maritime Environmental Emergencies and cleanup costs which cannot be attributed to a known polluter.